fmalina/revisions-blocl/activism/thedefaultline.md

-Without a fundamental shift in planning, young British workers face a daft dependence on their parents for access to ever smaller properties, in places they don’t want to live.
+Without a fundamental shift in planning, young British workers face a daft dependence on their parents for access to ever smaller properties, in places they don't want to live.
 The forces opposed to changes to current UK planning law are extremely powerful.
 This does not mean that they are right.

 In Britain, there were broadly two separate financial crises.
 A conventional